 The templates have a fax transmittal as part of the layout book.

 The model is in there.
 Don't look at it, just imagine it.
 Think of the real buildings you can't see at the moment.
 The Lincoln Memorial is there.
 Trust me.
 The model is before everything in the Navigator.
 No model, nothing to Navigate, right?
-The Navigator in AC10, besides being indispensable to your productivity, is good illustration of ArchiCAD's intended
+The Navigator, besides being indispensable to your productivity, is good illustration of Archicad's intended model-to-deliverables workflow.

 (Formalization of this.)
 If you have a job too large to print in house, email PDF files here.
 The files size limit is about 50MB.
 Put the job details in the message, including the number of sets, delivery time, and any special instructions.
 MBC advises us that you should call them to make sure the job got there and that